clevrf0x/social-network/README.md

 - For enhanced security, the `postgres` database is not exposed to localhost.
 It is only accessible within Docker's internal network, meaning external access is restricted, and it can only be accessed through the Django server.
 - All critical components of the application, including secret keys, passwords, allowed hosts, and debug mode, are managed through the `.env` file.
-- Request rate limiting is implemented based on IP, with a default limit of 50 requests per minute for login endpoints, configurable via the `.env` file.
+- Request rate limiting is implemented based on IP, with a default limit of 200 requests per hour for login endpoints, configurable via the `.env` file.
 - The application is protected by CORS, allowing access only from whitelisted domains.

 ## Architecture (TODO)